-Whitewater rafting case where one of the claims is the employer should have provided eye protecting during the rafting trip.
+Whitewater rafting case where one of the claims is the employer should have provided eye protection during the rafting trip.

 Chavarria, v.
 Intergro, Inc., et al., 2018 U.S. Dist.
 LEXIS 117631